oroinc/documentation/cloud/maintenance/before-you-begin.rst

 Once you uploaded data to you SFTP directory, you may need to move it to the destination location on your website.
 OroCloud maintenance agent supports the `media:upload` command for data transfer between your SFTP directory and your OroCommerce website.
 You can find a detailed description and usage examples :ref:`in the Media Upload <orocloud-maintenance-use-media-upload>` section of the OroCloud guide.

-Developers can allow the application to read / write directly from the SFTP directory using the environment variable defined in *parameters.yml(.dist)* or *config.yml*:
+Developers can allow the application to read / write directly from the SFTP directory using the parameter defined in ``parameters.yml``:

 .. code-block:: none

     parameters:
         sftp_root_path: '%env(ORO_SFTP_ROOT_PATH)%'
         env(ORO_SFTP_ROOT_PATH): null

+.. note:: SFTP parameters appear during the next ``upgrade``, ``app:package:deploy`` or ``cache:rebuild`` commands after enabling SFTP

 You can use it as any other parameter but remember to add a specific path to your user, i.e: